s2t2/lambda-ds-3-3/notes/class-3.md

 {% endblock %}
 ```

-Instead of hard-coding the drop-down menu's options, can you revise this last jinja template to loop through all existing users in the database to populate the options?
+> CHALLENGE: Instead of hard-coding the drop-down menu's options, can you revise this last jinja template to loop through all existing users in the database to populate the options?